Alice in Borderland: Live-action series

 A live-action series, produced by Netflix and directed by Shinsuke Sato, premiered on December 10, 2020, in over 190 countries worldwide simultaneously.
 It stars Kento Yamazaki as Ryohei Arisu and Tao Tsuchiya as Yuzuha Usagi.
 In December 2020, a second season was announced, which premiered on December 22, 2022.
 In September 2023, it was announced that the series was renewed for a third season.
 It premiered on September 25, 2025, and features an original story beyond the manga.

 Reception

-As of March 2016, Alice in Borderland had over 1.3 million copies in circulation.
+By March 2016, Alice in Borderland had over 1.3 million copies in circulation.
 Volume 11 reached the 48th place on the weekly Oricon manga charts and, as of June 22, 2014, has sold 21,496 copies.

+The anime entry in The Encyclopedia of Science Fiction observed that the OVA "ends just as the viewer becomes engaged", whereas the later television series adaptation was "moderately well received".